elbaum/CI-Datasets/README.md

 ### Rails Dataset
 This dataset is gathered from the system rails/rails hosted on Travis CI (https://travis-ci.org/rails/rails/).
 Rails is an open source project writen in Ruby, with more than 50,000 builds on Travis CI.
 From that pool of builds, we collected 3000 consecutive builds from March 2016 to August 2016.
 We removed 196 canceled builds, ending with 2804 builds that include more than 3.5 million test suite execution records.
 For each test suite, the dataset includes rich information such as test suite identifiers, test suite execution time, job, and build identifiers, start times, finish times and outcome status.

 The Rails dataset file is compressed using zip.
-The fields in the file are colon-separated, and the fields' decription is in the DataFields.
+The fields in the file are semicolon-separated, and the fields' decription is in the DataFields.

 If you use this dataset please cite:
 Jingjing Liang, Sebastian Elbaum, and Gregg Rothermel, "The Rails Dataset of Testing Results from Travis CI", https://github.com/elbaum/CI-Datasets, 2018.